open-world-agents/open-world-agents/docs/env/plugins/omniparser_env.md

 3. Performance optimizations for faster parsing
 4. Support for additional UI frameworks and platforms

-(or just waiting for updates on origianl omniparser)
+(or just waiting for updates on original omniparser)

 ## Acknowledgments